809863363/DiceSketch/README.md

 - Prepare the pcap files.
     - We provide two small pcap files in "data" folder for testing.
     - Specify the path of each pcap file in "iptraces.txt".
-    - Note that one pcap file is regarded as one epoch in our examples.
+    - Note that one pcap file is regarded as all time windows in our examples.

 #### Run